Home

 BambooHR Review

-BambooHR's ATS is a good fit for small businesses.
-Having looked at many such tools, we find it impressive that it packs most of the essential recruiting features into a modestly-priced package.
+Having looked at dozens of SMB-oriented ATS platforms, we find it impressive that BambooHR packs most of the essential recruiting features into a modestly priced HRIS package.

 Bamboohr-ats-dashboard-is-intuitive-for-small-business

 We also found the candidate application organization process intuitive.
-It was fast and easy to track candidates through every stage of hiring, from application to final e-signature.
+It was fast and easy to track candidates through every stage of the hiring process, from application to final e-signature.
 Plus, BambooHR allowed us to create new hire packets, which provide essential details on what new hires can expect during their first days—a helpful tool that makes onboarding smoother.

 BambooHR’s mobile app for hiring is equally loveable.
 Users we spoke to enjoyed the flexibility it provided.
 Through the app, hiring managers could post jobs, review resumes, communicate with candidates, and coordinate with other team members while on the move.
 Just to be sure, we also tested these mobile capabilities ourselves, and phew!
 The experience was positive.
 This ability to carry out hiring activities from a smartphone is a real differentiator—especially when compared to tools like JazzHR, which, although feature-rich, lacks the same level of mobile optimization.